fzh3g/emacs.d/README.md

   `sudo pacman -S texlive-most texlive-langcjk`
   * Fedora user, install texlive by `sudo yum -S texlive-all`
   * SuSE user, install texlive by `sudo zypper in texlive-xetex`
-* If you write Chinese, do modify your `/usr/share/texmf-dist/tex/latex/ctex/fontset/ctex-xecjk-winfonts.def`: match the fonts' name with the output of `fc-list | grep -i foo` (here `foo` is a font's name).

 ## References ##